grisha/mod_python/Doc/installation.rst

 .. index::
    pair: ./configure; --with-mutex-dir

-* Sets the directory for the apache mutex locks.
-The default is :file:`/tmp`.
+* Sets the directory for the apache mutex locks (if the mutex mechanism chosen by APR requires one).

+  Note: mutex locks are used only by :ref:`mod_python Sessions <pyapi-sess>` and :ref:`PSP <hand-psp>` (which maintains a Session implicitly).
+If you're not using mod_python Sessions or PSP, then this setting should not matter.

+  Default is :file:`/tmp`.
 The directory must exist and be writable by the owner of the apache process.

   Use :option:`with-mutex-dir` option, e.g::